-Students who pass this limit will be subject to an effort and/or conduct penalty as per teacher policy, and/or be excluded from a school event, field trip or extracurricular activity.
+If homework is turned in late, the grade the student receives shall be reduced by 10% per day.
+Students who pass this limit will be subject to an effort and/or conduct penalty as per teacher discretion, and/or be excluded from a school event, field trip or extracurricular activity.